So What Are the Consequences of Driving on Expired Tags in California?

 The importance of taking care of an expired registration ticket quickly cannot be stressed enough: if you fail to do so, a mountain of tickets can add up to several hundreds, if not thousands of dollars.

-If your tickets have started to pile up, call me at 888-250-8450 or click this button for a free consultation:
+If your tickets have started to pile up, you can reach me here for a free consultation:

 Your Car Can Be Impounded for Driving on Expired Tags in California